-- 1. Functions that are not active, not programmed and/or not applicable to user's authority level will be suppresses and will not display. - IS 2.
-Due to space constraints, GEM-RP2AS/RP2ASe/RP2ASe2 messages are abbreviated and functions identified by ^(D). - 🖙 3.
-Many functions will not be displayed (such as: "DISPLRY ZN FRULTS").
-It will require a faulted zone to display.
+- 1. Functions that are not active, not programmed and/or not applicable to user's authority level will be suppresses and will not display. - 2.
+Due to space constraints, GEM-RP2ASe2 messages are abbreviated. - 3.
+The function mode uses a real time, filtered display.
+Many functions may not be displayed until it's condition is satisfied.
+For example, "DISPLRY ZN FRULTS" will not display unless there is a faulted zone to display.